cristianpb/cristianpb.github.io/_posts/2019-09-21-analytics-google.md

 - how many time people spend in the website ;
 - and also the path that they follow in the website.

-All this information is available in the google analytics website, where you kind find a sort of predefined charts.
+All this information is available in the google analytics website, where you can find a sort of predefined charts.
 Sometimes you want to personalize this charts and use them at your own will.
-In this article I will tell you how to:
+In this article I will show you how to:
 - connect to the google analytics api to fetch your analytics data ;
 - make interactive charts using the popular javascript library d3.js and dc.js ;
 - deploy your dashboard automatically in github pages serveless architecture by using github actions.